pvorona/observable/README.md

-Zero dependencies high-performant abstractions for state management and UI updates.
+Abstractions for managing state and UI updates.

 ### Basic usage: